 - Students begin but are unable to complete clerkship/selective requirements as stipulated in the syllabus if and only if the student has a legitimate (for example medical/personal) reason for not completing requirements.
-Such a legitimate reason must be corroborated by communication from the associate dean, student affairs in conjunction with the associate dean, clinical and competency based education and appropriate relevant offices, e.g. campus health or the disability resource center.
+Such a legitimate reason must be corroborated by communication from the dean, student affairs/or designee in conjunction with the dean, clinical curriculum/or designee and appropriate relevant offices, e.g. campus health or the disability resource center.

 - If the student has successfully completed a minimum of two weeks* of the required clerkship/selective, the student will not be required to restart the clerkship/selective.

 - If a student has not completed a minimum of two weeks* of the required clerkship/selective, the student may still be eligible for an incomplete on their transcript in the setting of an approved reason for an unplanned departure from the curriculum (see above).

 - In the event a student receives an Incomplete grade in a clerkship/selective, the clerkship/selective director will delineate, at their own discretion, in writing via the final grade form in the curricular management system, the steps and timeline to successfully complete all required course elements.
 A plan for completion of the clerkship/selective examination may not involve a direct week-by-week completion, as clinical sites may have additional requirements or stipulations about length of time on service.
 Students contemplating a clinical incomplete in a clerkship/selective should discuss these considerations with the appropriate stakeholders, if possible, to best understand what the required clinical schedule will look like.